 We simply see more and more people and God-events in our lives for which we can be thank-full.
 We begin to live beyond our self and more for others.
 We begin to give more to God and to other people.
 We begin to thank God more for Himself.
 We begin to thank God for other people in our lives.
 We begin to thank God for furnishing us our basic needs . . . and sometimes our wants.

 We begin to see the hand of God working more and more behind the scenes in our lives.
 We begin to see Him orchestrating our lives into meaningful and complete lives with purpose and positive reasons for living.
 We begin to see God’s vision for our lives, and begin to cooperate with Him in co-creating our meaningful and positive futures.
-We begin to share the Good News about Jesus with others, wanting them to experience all the good we experience from the good heart of the good God.
+We begin to share the Good News about Jesus with others, wanting them to expect to se all the good we experience from the good heart of the good God.

 Yes, having a vital relationship with the one true and living God helps make us thank-full during all things and for all things we experience in this mortal life.